 In each key focus area identified in the CMS, the MDBA:

 Further information about the MDBA's prefeasibility analyses is provided in three technical reports:

-The information gathered with Basin communities is being developed into reports for each key area, called Reach Reports.
-They will include data and facts about each of the stretches of river but won't be making any recommendations.
-See the reach reports page for the most recently published reports.
+The information gathered with Basin communities is being developed into reports for each key area, called Reach reports.
+Learn more about the Reach reports.

 We've also done further work to better understand the potential effects on the river system if some river practices were changed or new ones were introduced.
-While there are many different river practices, our focus is on just a handful that could help us maximise environmental outcomes by managing all water available to the environment.
+While there are many different river practices, the CMS identified nine practices that could help us maximise environmental outcomes by managing all water available to the environment.
 In the prefeasibility assessment, we scoped the nine operational and management constraints and identified those that make the most significant difference to achieving environmental outcomes.
 Three were identified as a priority.
 They are:

 These priority policy measures are also being progressed through the SDL adjustment mechanism, where they are a mandated requirement under the Basin Plan for achieving an SDL adjustment, described as 'prerequisite policy measures'.

 At the end of phase one of the CMS, we recommended to Basin governments that we continue to explore the potential to relax constraints in each of the seven key focus areas through the feasibility phase.
 The MDBA is leading the feasibility assessment for the three River Murray focus areas on behalf of Basin governments as an integrated package.
 The Basin States will lead the next phase of work in the other focus areas.

 The MDBA also recommended that Basin governments develop plans to implement the three priority policy measures.
 We will continue working with the Basin governments to help develop these plans.